ibexa/documentation-user/docs/content_management/block_reference.md

 ## Last viewed block

 Showcases a list of recently viewed products from PIM.
-Track and show recent product interests for quick access and informed decisions.
+Helps track and show recent product interests for quick access and informed decisions.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.